claydsoncoelho/dbt_citi_bike/models/intermediate/_intermediate__docs.md

 {% docs col_trip_weather_time_diff %}
 Difference between the star_trip time and the weather time.
 Will be used to choose the best record in case of duplication.
 {% enddocs %}

+{% docs col_date %}
+The actual date value in date format.
+Example: '2015-01-01'.
+{% enddocs %}

+{% docs col_is_holiday %}
+Indicates if this date is a holiday.
+Example: 'true'.
+{% enddocs %}

+{% docs col_holiday_name %}
+Holiday name.
+Null if it is not a holiday.
+Example: New Year's Day.
+{% enddocs %}